 - Oregano

-All these herbs thrive in dryer conditions and therefore should be watered significantly less often then leafy annual herbs.
+All these herbs thrive in dryer conditions and, therefore, should be watered significantly less often than leafy annual herbs.

 Watering Mediterranean herbs too often promotes the conditions for the fungal disease Phytophthora root rot to thrive.

-As Mediterranean herbs are adapted to dryer soil conditions, there are particularly susceptible to root rot therefore it is very important that you try replicate their natural conditions by watering them less often then other plants.
+As Mediterranean herbs are adapted to dryer soil conditions, they are particularly susceptible to root rot therefore you must try replicate their natural conditions by watering them less often than other plants.

-Water once every two weeks when they are in pots (with a generous soak to promote root development) as pots tend to dry out quickly in the summer particularly if they are smaller then 12 inches across.
+After some trial and error, I discovered that the optimal watering frequency for Mediterranean herbs is to water once every two weeks when they are in pots (with a generous soak to promote root development) as pots tend to dry out quickly in the summer, particularly if they are smaller than 12 inches across.

-Mediterranean herbs attain all the water the need in Winter from the environment and are at greater risk of root rot so you can stop watering herbs such as rosemary and sage in the Fall, until the following spring.
+Mediterranean herbs attain all the water they need in Winter from the environment and are at greater risk of root rot, so you can stop watering herbs such as rosemary and sage in the Fall until the following spring.

-Mediterranean herbs that are planted in raised beds or as hedges in garden boarders do not require any watering at all once they have established after the first year as they are capable of thriving in hot and dry Summers of Southern Europe without any need for watering.
+What I have found is that Mediterranean herbs that are planted in raised beds or as hedges in garden boarders do not require any watering at all once they have been established after the first year as they are capable of thriving in the hot and dry Summers of Southern Europe without any need for watering.

 How Often to Water Leafy Annual Herbs

-Water herbs such as basil and cilantro every 3-5 days to ensure that the soil is consistently moist to prevent them from wilting.
-During the hottest times of the year water your annual herbs as often as every other day, particularly if they are in small pots outdoors.
+But typically I water my leafy herbs such as basil and cilantro every 3-5 days to ensure that the soil is consistently moist to prevent them from wilting.
+During the hottest times of the year, I water my annual herbs as often as every other day, particularly if they are in small pots outdoors.

 - Basil